endernewton/subdiscover/README.md

 4. Alexander Vezhnevets et al for code that transfers masks for figure ground segmentation;
 5. Miki Rubinstein et al for the datasets and evaluation codes.

-If you find anything (like a bug or missing credit), feel free to contact me (xinleic@cs.cmu.edu).
+If you find anything (like a bug or missing credit or failure to reproduce the results), feel free to contact me (enderchen@cs.cmu.edu).

 Xinlei Chen, CMU